inunotaisho/platnav/README.md

 # Platdrawer
 Platypus drawer for ReactJS (.tsx) and Angular (.ts)

-# Steps to creating platnave plugin
+# Steps to creating platnav plugin

 + First step is to isolate the internal dependencies needed by the navbar and drawer.
 These dependencies are to be moved from `srcui` and `srcts` to to `src`.